 - Kiritimati Flats - Line Islands.
 More than 500 hypersaline lagoons, covering some 140 km², located in the lagoon of Kiritimati Atoll.
 Unique environment for algal growth, algae have formed here thick mats.

 - McKean Island - Phoenix Islands.
-85 000 lesser frigatebirds (Fregata ariel) live on this 57 ha large island.
+85 000 lesser frigatebirds (Fregata ariel) live on this small (57 ha) island.
 This is the largest nesting population of these birds in the world.
 Island has a hypersaline lagoon.